 Dressage rider and coach Ruth Edge (pictured riding at home), who formerly competed at five-star level eventing, found her ideal stable yard in Derbyshire.
 It had huge potential, but was rather ramshackle, so piece by piece, inch by inch, she turned it into her perfect base.

 Her top tip for developing a rundown stable yard into somewhere befitting top-class competition horses?

 Marry an electrician who can plumb and “do mechanical stuff”.

-Her husband Pete’s skills have played a huge part in transforming their new yard in Foston, Derbys.
-Looking at photographs of how it looked when they bought it back in February 2012, it is hard to believe how much they have achieved.
+Looking at photographs of how it looked when she bought it back in February 2012, it is hard to believe how much she has achieved.

-If you’ve always dreamt of renovating a rundown yard to create your perfect set-up, take a look at the Edges’ 8 top tips:
+If you’ve always dreamt of renovating a rundown yard to create your perfect set-up, take a look at the Edges’ eight top tips:

 1. Do your research — how much land do you need?
 What facilities do you need?
 Remember it can be hard to buy land close to you once you have bought your base.